stephaneVercouillieBMID/slate/source/index.html.md

 <aside class="notice">You should authenticate the OpenID Provider either by checking the TLS certificate or by validating the signature of the JWT if provided.</aside>

-When an error condition occurs an error response as defined in the [OAuth 2.0 Bearer Token Usage specification](https://tools.ietf.org/html/rfc6750) will be returned.
+When an error condition occurs an error response as defined in the <a href="https://tools.ietf.org/html/rfc6750" target="blank">OAuth 2.0 Bearer Token Usage specification</a> will be returned.

 ```http--inline
 HTTP/1.1 401 Unauthorized